-Have you ever encountered some kind of legal problem in your life?
+Have you ever encountered some legal problem in your life?
 Perhaps you were looking at hiring a business lawyer to help you start a company, or maybe you’ve been taken to court over something that wasn’t your fault.
 Perhaps you’ve ever worked with a family lawyer due to a divorce or custody battle over a child.
-Whatever the case is, getting into a legal problem is more common than a lot of people think.
+Whatever the case is, getting into a legal problem is more common than many people think.

-In fact, there’s a very good chance that you’re going to need some kind of legal help in your life at some point.
-That’s why it’s important to practice a few things that will help you stay away from any potential legal trouble.
-Doing so not only reduces the amount of stress you’ll face but can actually help with your financial security.
+There’s a very good chance that you’re going to need some legal help in your life at some point.
+That’s why it’s essential to practice a few things that will help you stay away from any potential legal trouble.
+Doing so not only reduces the amount of stress you’ll face but can help with your financial security.

-In this post, we’re going to explore the link between legal troubles and how it can help you establish a more comfortable financial situation.
+In this post, we will explore the link between legal troubles and how they can help you establish a more comfortable financial situation.

 The costs of legal problems that people often overlook

-One of the biggest hurdles to overcome when facing financial trouble is the fact that you’re going to be paying a lot of fees and expenses.
+One of the biggest hurdles to overcome when facing financial trouble is that you’re going to be paying a lot of fees and expenses.
 Legal problems aren’t cheap to deal with.
-In fact, you should expect to pay a serious amount of money to hire a lawyer, to pay all of the fees related, and to potentially pay the other part yif you’re convicted or are forced by the judge to pay something.
+In fact, you should expect to pay a serious amount of money to hire a lawyer, to pay all of the fees related, and to potentially pay the other party if you’re convicted or are forced by the judge to pay something.